The Holy Modal Rounders: Debut and sophomore albums

 In 1963, the duo was signed to Prestige Records by Paul A. Rothchild for two albums.
 Recorded the day before John F. Kennedy's assassination, their first album The Holy Modal Rounders was released in 1964 and produced by Sam Charters.
 The album mainly featured covers of traditional songs with rewritten lyrics.
 Most notably, the album contained a rewriting of the lyrics of "Hesitation Blues", during which Stampfel sings the first recorded use of the term "psychedelic" in popular music.
 The duo's arrangement of the traditional song "Blues in the Bottle" opens the album and went on to be covered by Jim Kweskin & the Jug Band and the Lovin' Spoonful.
-"Euphoria", written by Robin Remaily, was also featured on their debut and was soon covered by the Youngbloods and the Nitty Gritty Dirt Band.
+"Euphoria", written by Robin Remaily, was also featured on their debut and was soon covered by the Youngbloods.
 Ariel Swartley later observed that the song "did for marijuana what Grace Slick's 'White Rabbit' did for LSD three years later."

 Their second album, The Holy Modal Rounders 2, followed in 1965 and was also produced by Charters.
 Although neither of their first two albums received much attention upon release, the albums have garnered increased coverage retrospectively, with Michael Simmons of LA Weekly describing the debut as a "classic of demented archaic country with rhythmic hints of rock, Stampfel's helium vocals, and his skewed lyrics."
 In 1972, the two albums were combined by Fantasy Records on the double-LP Stampfel & Weber.
 In 1999, Fantasy reissued it as 1 & 2, with the addition of two unreleased songs, to positive reviews.
 Tom Hull, writing in 2004 for the fourth edition of The Rolling Stone Album Guide, gave the reissue a four and half star rating, saying "it may have sounded weird way back when, but it sounds fresher than ever today."